 Always take the time to keep your store as clean and tidy as possible.
 You will need to maintain the highest level of presentation and hygiene if you want to attract satisfied customers who are willing to return time and time again.

-A messy shop will put off all prospective visitors and make them want nothing more than leave as soon as possible!
+A messy shop will put off all prospective visitors and make them want nothing more than to leave as soon as possible!

 5. How To Improve Your Retail Storefront With The Perfect Floor Plan